A multi-asset, agent-based approach applied to DeFi lending protocol modelling: Model

 \subsection{Liquidators}

-Whenever a user's $\textrm{LTV}_k>\textrm{LTV}^{\textrm{liq}}_k$, a liquidator may attempt to liquidate an amount $p_i<\textrm{close}_i\cdot l^k_i=l^k_i/2$ across one of any of the user's loan assets\footnote{Where we set $\textrm{close}_i=1/2$ across all assets for simplicity}.
-Execution is performed by utilizing any single collateral asset $c^k_j$ to cover the amount\footnote{In some cases, a user may have collateral deposited across a number of assets but loans concentrated in one asset only such that no single collateral asset can cover the maximal liquidatable amount $l^k_i/2$}.
-To incentivize the active monitoring and liquidation calls performed by liquidators, the protocol assigns a percentage liquidation incentive $inc_j$ to each asset $j$ used as collateral to incentivize the liquidation of certain assets before others.
+Whenever a user's $\textrm{LTV}_k>\textrm{LTV}^{\textrm{liq}}_k$, a liquidator may attempt to liquidate an amount $p^k_i<\textrm{close}_i\cdot l^k_i=l^k_i/2$ across one of any of the user's loan assets\footnote{Where we set $\textrm{close}_i=1/2$ across all assets for simplicity given that 0VIX currently does this equally across all assets.}.
+For a liquidation call to be executed, liquidators first repay some amount $p^k_i$ of the user's loan for which the protocol allows them to repossess up to $a^k_j\leq (1+inc_j)\cdot p^k_i$ of some collateral asset $j$ of their choosing among the liquidated user's collateral assets.\footnote{In some cases, a user may have collateral deposited across a number of assets but loans concentrated in one asset only such that no single collateral asset can cover the maximal liquidatable amount $l^k_i/2$}.

+The incentive bonus $inc_j$ offered to liquidators, serves the purpose of incentivizing the active monitoring and execution of liquidation calls when necessary.
+The protocol assigns a percentage liquidation incentive $inc_j$ to each asset $j$ used as collateral to incentivize the liquidation of certain assets before others.
 Based on this, a liquidator will consider their potential gains minus any swap fees defined by the sum of three factors: transaction fees, trading fees, and slippage fees.
-Whereas the first two can in principle be absorbed inside the liquidation incentive factor by making it time-dependent $inc_j\to inc_j(t)$, we will drop them for notational simplicity by assuming them constant\footnote{Our multi-asset model simulator allows full time-dependent control of all such factors if desired.}.
+In our treatment we ignore transaction fees since they can be absorbed into the trading fees $\gamma$ by potentially making them time-dependent.